-The Translational Medicine Centre (TMC) is a core-facility, that has been established to pursue transdisciplinary projects in which the evaluation of cardiovascular structure and function may have cognitive and clinical relevance.
+The Translational Medicine Centre (TMC) is a core-facility, that has been established in 2019, to pursue transdisciplinary projects in which the evaluation of cardiovascular structure and function may have cognitive and clinical relevance.
 The research conducted in our Centre includes standard and innovative methods of evaluating the cardiovascular system on its every level, i.e. starting from echocardiographic imaging of the heart, through the assessment of the function of great vessels (pulse wave propagation within the aorta, dilation of cerebral arteries) to the functional and structural evaluation of microcirculation.
 It is the microcirculation that is the focus of recent global research trends in a range of cardiovascular conditions, diseases outside of cardiometabolic medicine, and studies evaluating the safety of drugs and nutraceuticals.

 Comprehensive studies of cardiovascular regulation and disease pathophysiology go beyond the evaluation of target structures, i.e., the heart and vessels.
 With this fact in mind, our Centre also offers the opportunity to evaluate the autonomic nervous control of both breathing and circulation, i.e. two inseparable systems that share common regulatory mechanisms.
 The selection of research methods available at the Translational Medicine Centre was preceded by numerous consultations with experts in individual fields from our University as well as experts from outside the Medical University of Gdańsk.
 The consultation aimed to develop an optimal model for acquiring a comprehensive cardiovascular phenotype far beyond standard clinical assessment.
 The data acquired in our core-facility will not only enable the research priorities described in our University’s IDUB application, but will also determine a new standard for the holistic assessment of the heart and vasculature in relation to organ damage.